CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/index.md

 * Classrooms will be operating under normal, pre-COVID capacity during the Fall 2022 term.
 * CIS 565 will be in person and lecture recordings will be made available within 24 hours after the lecture.
 * We will follow University policy for mask use.
 * If a student (or staff) tests positive at any point during the semester, and there is probable risk of spread, a portion of the students, if not the entire class may be moved online-only temporarily.
-You will be notified through Piazza.
+You will be notified through Class Forum.

 ## Acknowledgments